 This course requires students to post their writing on the public web because our ideas become clearer and more valuable when we share them and receive feedback from others, both inside and outside of our classroom.

-Although all student web posts are publicly viewable and searchable, all grades are private and accessible only by the individual student, in accordance with the federal Family Education Rights and Privacy Act (FERPA).
-If a student desires additional privacy on the public web, s/he may publish posts for this course using only a first name, or initials, or a pseudonym approved by the instructor.
-Furthermore, students may choose to post work on a non-TrinityCommons site (such as a free WordPress.com account), under a pseudonym and web address that masks their public identity.
+Although student-created work may be publicly viewable and receive comments on the web, all grades are private and accessible only by the individual student, in accordance with the federal Family Education Rights and Privacy Act (FERPA).
+If a student desires additional privacy on the public web, s/he may publish work for this course using only a first name, or initials, or a pseudonym in consultation with the instructor.